 19. Authors should not publish manuscripts describing essentially the same research in more than one journal or primary publication.

-20. Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
+20. Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.

 21. Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-Submission of a paper to this journal indicates that the author(s) have agreed the content of the paper.
-One author should be indicated as corresponding author for all publication related communications.
-All correspondence and proofs would be sent to the corresponding author, who will be treated as final representative voice for all authors regarding any decision related to manuscript, unless otherwise requested during submission.
-This journal would not be responsible for any dispute related to authorship of a submitted paper.
+Submission of a paper to this journal indicates that the author(s) have agreed on the content of the paper.
+One author should be indicated as the corresponding author for all publication related communications.
+All correspondence and proofs would be sent to the corresponding author, who will be treated as a final representative voice for all authors regarding any decision related to the manuscript unless otherwise requested during submission.
+This journal would not be responsible for any dispute related to the authorship of a submitted paper.
 Any change in the authorship (such as addition or deletion of author(s) or change in the sequence of author list) should be intimated to the editorial office through a letter signed by all authors before publication of the paper.
-In absence of any signed letter, approval of 'Galley proof' by corresponding author will work as 'certificate of final agreement of authorship'.
-Generally any change in the authorship after final publication, is not entertained.
+In absence of any signed letter, approval of 'Galley proof' by the corresponding author will work as 'certificate of final agreement of authorship'.
+Generally, any change in the authorship after final publication is not entertained.